 Sec.
 3-2.4 Rural Mixed-use district (RMU).
-[AG (14%), RR (48%), VR-2 (38%), VR-3 (<1%)]

 - (a) Purpose.
 The Rural Mixed-use (RMU) district establishes appropriate areas and land use regulations for a mix of low density residential uses and compatible non-residential uses within areas that have historically developed as rural or semi-rural communities.
 The primary intent of the district is to sustain these communities by allowing greater residential density, smaller residential lots, and a more diverse mix of non-residential uses than the Agricultural or Rural Residential districts, but continue to support the preservation of agriculturally productive lands.
 The RMU district allows public facilities and services necessary for the health, safety, and welfare of the rural mixed-use community, and other non-residential uses that are compact, traditionally neighborhood supportive, and compatible with rural community character.
 District communities are often anchored by arterial and collector streets, but they are not characterized by urban or suburban infrastructure.
-Residential uses are generally limited to detached single-family dwellings, consistent with existing rural communities and limited infrastructure.
-[6.05.23] - (b) Permitted uses.
-Permitted uses within the RMU district are limited to the following:
+Residential uses are generally limited to detached single-family dwellings, consistent with existing rural communities and limited infrastructure. - (b) Permitted uses.
+Permitted uses within the RMU district are limited to the following: - (1) Residential. - a.
+Manufactured (mobile) homes, excluding new or expanded manufactured home parks or subdivisions.

-1 (1) Residential.
+- 1 a.

-- Manufactured (mobile) homes, excluding new or expanded manufactured home parks or subdivisions. - a.
 Single-family dwellings (other than manufactured homes), detached only, on lots one half acre or larger.

-- (2) Retail sales.
-The following small-scale (gross floor area 6000 sq.ft. or less per lot) retail sales with no outdoor storage: - a.
-Automotive fuel sales.[added] - b.
-Convenience stores. - c.
-Drugstores.[added] - d.
-Grocery or food stores, including bakeries and butcher shops whose products are prepared and sold on the premises.[added] - e.
-Hardware stores.[added] - See also permitted agricultural and related uses and conditional uses in this district. - (3) Retail services.
-The following small scale (gross floor area 6000 sq.ft. or less per lot) retail services with no outdoor work or storage. [added] - a.
-Bed and breakfast inns.[added] - b.
-Personal services, including those of beauty shops, health clubs, pet groomers, dry cleaners, and tattoo parlors.[added] - c.
-Professional services, including those of realtors, bankers, accountants, engineers, architects, dentists, physicians, and attorneys.[added] - d.
-Repair services, including motor vehicle repair, appliance repair, furniture refinishing and upholstery, watch and jewelry repair, and small engine and motor services.[added] - e.
-Restaurants, excluding on-premises consumption of alcoholic beverages and drive-in or drive-through service.[added] - See also permitted agricultural and related uses and conditional uses in this district.
+2 3 See also conditional uses in this district.
+(2) Retail sales.
+The following small-scale (gross floor area 6000 sq.ft. or less per 4 5 lot) retail sales with no outdoor storage: a.
+Automotive fuel sales.
+6 7 b.
+Convenience stores.
+8 c.
+Drugstores.
+9 d.
+Grocery or food stores, including bakeries and butcher shops whose products are prepared and sold on the premises.
+10 11 e.
+Hardware stores. - See also permitted agricultural and related uses and conditional uses in this district. - (3) Retail services.
+The following small scale (gross floor area 6000 sq.ft. or less per lot) retail services with no outdoor work or storage. - a.
+Bed and breakfast inns.

-- a.
-Cemeteries two acres or more and family cemeteries. - b.
-Clubs, civic or fraternal. - c.
-Community service facilities, including auditoriums, libraries, museums, and neighborhood centers.[added] - d.
-Educational facilities, including preschools, K-12, colleges, and vocational schools, on lots one acre or larger.
+- b.
+Personal services, including those of beauty shops, health clubs, pet groomers, dry cleaners, and tattoo parlors. - c.
+Professional services, including those of realtors, bankers, accountants, engineers, architects, dentists, physicians, and attorneys. - d.
+Repair services, including motor vehicle repair, appliance repair, furniture refinishing and upholstery, watch and jewelry repair, and small engine and motor services. - e.
+Restaurants, excluding on-premises consumption of alcoholic beverages and drive-in or drive-through service. - See also permitted agricultural and related uses and conditional uses in this district. - (4) Public and civic. - a.
+Cemeteries, including family cemeteries. - b.
+Clubs, civic or fraternal. - 31 c.
+Community service facilities, including auditoriums, libraries, museums, and neighborhood centers. - d.
+Educational facilities, including preschools, K-12, colleges, and vocational schools, on lots one acre or larger. - e.

-- e.
 Emergency service facilities, including law enforcement, fire fighting, and medical assistance. - f.
-Funeral establishments. [added]
+Funeral establishments.